lesliehamachi/lesliehamachi.github.io/_posts/2024-8-16-summer-2024-frost-symposium.md

   <figcaption><em>Cal Poly "Learn by Doing" Logo</em></figcaption>
 </figure>
 <br>
-We are proud of our summer researchers Hannah Negri, Sierra Sanchez, Anna Delmas, Jane Dormady, Ava Rider, Nix Tinkle, Jeffrey Johnson, Jackson Arroyo, Sofia Valencia, Erin Wang, Andrew Cherry, and Kyle Liston for presenting five posters and two talks at the 2024 Frost Summer Research Symposium.
+We are proud of our summer researchers Hannah Negri, Sierra Sanchez, Anna Delmas, Jane Dormady, Ava Rider, Nix Liou, Jeffrey Johnson, Jackson Arroyo, Sofia Valencia, Erin Wang, Andrew Cherry, and Kyle Liston for presenting five posters and two talks at the 2024 Frost Summer Research Symposium.
 <br><br>
 Thank you to the <a href="https://cosam.calpoly.edu/frost-fund">William and Linda Frost fund</a>, ACS PRF, and Research Corporation for Science Advancement for supporting our summer research students.